sourcegraph/about/handbook/ceo/edu/index.md

 > NOTE: The way we talk about Sourcegraph (the product) should be consistent with the value drivers above, so that it's clear how our product addresses those things.
 It's also important that we lay it out in a way that makes our differentiation really easy to understand.

 What's required to make Big Code work?
 What is Sourcegraph?
-These 3 things:
+These 3 product pillars:

 - **Search:** Devs need a way to find code across all repositories, versions, history, both internal and open-source, all languages.
 If it takes more than 10 seconds to search and find code, that's a very bad developer experience.
 They'll lose flow, and velocity and happiness comes to a crashing halt.
 - **Understand:** Devs need a way to understand code.
 What's this API?
 Who owns it?
 Who last touched it?
 Who's calling it?
 Is it running in production?
 Throwing errors?
 All of this, and more, needs to be accessible to every dev.
 It needs to be so easy and fast that they won't lose flow.
 And it needs to be comprehensive and accurate across all of your code, or else innovation slows because nobody will really, truly know how to safely remove code, change an API, or make big improvements without breaking other teams.